Find more garden information

 Sarah found that growing potatoes in a Grow Bed was much easier than growing in the ground and the harvest was bigger!
 In fact, she harvested 53 pounds of Elba potatoes from just one bed.
 Overall she averaged 46 pounds of potatoes per bed.

-Planting: Sarah started by loosening the soil underneath the Grow Bed with a garden fork, and then filled the bed with regular garden soil.
+Sarah started by loosening the soil underneath the Grow Bed with a garden fork, and then filled the bed with regular garden soil.
 Two days prior to planting, she cut three seed potatoes into pieces with at least two or three eyes each and allowed them to callous over.
 She then planted a total of eight pieces per bed, 4-5" deep and 8" apart in two parallel rows (see photo, at right).
+You only need eight pieces per bed.

-Potatoes are thirsty plants, so Sarah used drip irrigation to keep the plants well watered.
+Potatoes are thirsty plants, so Sarah used drip irrigation.
 She made sure that the beds received an inch and a half of water per week.
 In the absence of rain, she irrigated 20 minutes a day, seven days a week, delivering about 1.2 gallons of water per day, per bed.

 Stay up to date on new articles and advice.